BEST EXPERIENCES OF ITALIAN CULTURE

 Home, Culture & Identity!
 Dive in!

-Planning a trip to Italy and interested in insight into the country's culture?
+Planning a trip to Italy and seeking insight into Italian culture?
 You've come to the right place!
-Here's BCD's bird's-eye-view of Italy's cultural heritage, which is followed by a growing collection of articles, interviews and videos on places to go and people to meet!
+Here's BCD's bird's-eye-view of the best locales to experience authentic Italian culture, which is followed by a growing collection of articles, interviews and videos featuring local Italian people & their perspective on their heritage & traditions!

 Emilia Romagna is a region in Northern Italy, and one of the wealthiest areas in Europe--due not only to its GDP but its rich heritage as a center of thought, culture and gastronomy.
 Romanesque and Renaissance architecture abound, including walled cities like Ferrara and impressive castles like Torrechiara.
 Parma and Modena are home to some of the world's best-loved foods like Parmigiano Reggiano, Prosciutto di Parma,and balsamic vinegar so sweet it's used as an ice cream topping.
 Small villages like Brisighella and Dozza are rated as some of the 100 most beautiful small towns in Italy-- identified as such with orange flags by the Touring Club Italiano, founded in 1894.
 The Po Delta's value as a highly precious natural ecosystem was recognized by UNESCO in 1999 for being a unique cultural landscape and example of intelligent human construction within nature.